Connect with others who understand.

 PsA May Lead to Neuropathy

-If you have PsA, your nerves may not pick up signals that they normally would.
-They could also become too sensitive, sending signals to the brain when they shouldn’t — causing your brain to perceive extra pain.
+If you have PsA, your nerves may become too sensitive, sending signals to the brain when they shouldn’t — causing your brain to perceive extra pain.

 You may be more likely to experience neuropathy if you have more severe PsA.
 In one study, researchers found that people with nerve pain were more likely to have symptoms of psoriatic arthritis like swollen joints and dactylitis (swollen fingers or toes).